prime31/Nez/FAQs/PipelineImporters.md

 ## UI Skin
-Imports uiskin files which are JSON files that define the varies styles for UI elements.
+Imports uiskin files which are JSON files that define the various styles for UI elements.
 See the [UI page](FAQs/UI.md) for details on the file format and an example.